SonicDMG/openrag-langflow-app/README.md

 **For the adventurous**

-An RPG battle simulator where OpenRAG generates characters from PDFs or text descriptions, controls AI opponents, and narrates epic battles.
-Watch heroes and monsters clash with stunning visual effects!
+An RPG battle simulator where OpenRAG generates characters from PDFs or text descriptions, and narrates epic battles.
+Watch heroes and monsters clash with stunning visual effects and probability-based AI opponents!

 ```bash
 cd typescript